derekmadden/ReactTodo/README.md

 INTRODUCTION
 ------------

-This React Todo app was built for the interview process for OnlineMedEd.com
+This React Todo app was built with react.js

  * For a full demo of the app, visit the project page: https://master.d21tbdzgkvm4zw.amplifyapp.com/